 UIDAI has a registrar and there are agencies in the registrar’s control that are entitled for enrolment.
 The registrar has the authority to recognize individuals for enrolling.
 The enrolment agency authorised by the registrar collects the biometric and demographic data of individuals throughout the enrolment process with the help of assigned supervisors and operators.

-According to the guidance of the registrar and enrolment agencies, the enrolment centre is set up so that the individual can enrol with UIDAI to get Aadhaar.
+According to the guidance of the registrar and enrolment agencies, the Aadhaar Seva Kendra is set up so that the individual can enrol with UIDAI to get Aadhaar.
 All the equipment such as iris scanner, fingerprint scanner and camera which are used by the enrolment agencies are certified by UIDAI and STQC and all of them work in coordination to connect to the Application Programming Interphase.
 All of the enrollers, registrar and service providers coordinate amongst themselves to create a healthy environment for them to work.

 Authenticating the Ecosystems